What is Analytics Software?

 Why use Video Analytics Software?

-Video analytics software can perform several tasks, ranging from real-time analysis of video for immediate detection of events, to the analysis of pre-recorded video footage, for the purpose of extracting data from recorded events.
+Video analytics software can perform several tasks, ranging from real-time video analysis for immediate detection of events, to the analysis of pre-recorded video footage, for the purpose of extracting data from recorded events.

 The demand for data analytics software is driven by the need for effectiveness in video monitoring.
 This is to say that organizations, in both security and business sectors, have found it more beneficial to rely on video analytics software to monitor camera feeds rather than human labor, as it is cost-effective and less prone to errors.
 An organization can have dedicated and motivated personnel to monitor and process video streams, but studies have shown that humans find it difficult to execute monitoring tasks for more than 20 minutes.
 Automated video analysis offers an ever-vigilant alternative for these mundane monitoring tasks.